loopingz/webda.io/packages/webda/README.md

 #### Lambda

-You can call a Lambda function directly from here, whereever you decide to host your server, on site or on the cloud
+You can call a Lambda function directly from here, whereever you decide to host your server, on-site or in the cloud

 #### String